“That proposal is probably going to get rejected.”

-A needs statement (also called problem statement) conveys the urgency of the problem you have identified within the society.
+A needs statement (also called a problem statement) conveys the urgency of the problem you have identified within the society.
 It motivates the reader to address the problem and tells him why he should care.

 To convey your point better, do not shy away from using data and statistics.
 The numbers should support your point, be objective, and still convey how huge the problem statement is.

-Notice how each the grant writer has clearly articulated 4 different aspects that affect the problem statement (an increase in teen pregnancy).
+Notice how each grant writer has clearly articulated 4 different aspects that affect the problem statement (an increase in teen pregnancy).
 For each point, the writer has used numbers to support his stance.